 This is where too many “conscious” folk have the book knowledge, but not the wisdom that comes from going within to apply the knowledge they get. it’s no different than we did as Christians.
 We would read bible scriptures just memorizing but not applying.
 Waiting on Jesus to magically do the work for us.

 No personal introspection.
 No personal responsibility.
 No way to self-correct.
-That’s all accumulating knowledge can do.
+That’s all accumulating knowledge can and had done in the black community.

 Buying into hyper-masculinity is killing our boys and men